Flag of the German Empire

-The black-white-red flag (Schwarz-Weiß-Rot), also known as the flag of the German Empire, the Imperial Flag (Kaiserflagge) or the Realm Flag (Reichsflagge), is a combination of the flag of Prussia and the flag of the Hanseatic League.
+The black-white-red flag (Schwarz-Weiß-Rot), also known as the flag of the German Empire, the Imperial Flag (Kaiserflagge) or the Empire Flag (Reichsflagge), is a combination of the flag of Prussia and the flags of the Holy Roman Empire and the Hanseatic League.
 Starting as the national flag of the North German Confederation, it would go on to be commonly used officially and unofficially under the nation-state of the German Reich, which existed from 1871 to 1945.
 However, it was only officially adopted as the national flag of the German Empire in 1892, during the reign of Wilhelm II.
 After 1918, it was used as a political symbol by various organizations.